Al Alburquerque: 2011: MLB debut

+2012–2013: injury and return to the playoffs

 Following the 2011 season, it was discovered that Alburquerque had suffered a non-displaced stress fracture in his right (throwing) elbow.
 He had a screw inserted during surgery performed by Dr. James Andrews, and had an expected recovery time of 6–8 months.
 On April 24, 2012, he was transferred to the 60-day disabled list, with an earliest possible return date of June 3.

 On July 24, 2012, Alburquerque began a rehab assignment with the Lakeland Flying Tigers.
 On August 3, the organization moved him to the Toledo Mud Hens, with the expectation that the move meant a return to the Major League club in the near future.
 He appeared in 13 minor league games in 2012, going 1–0 with a 2.57 ERA and striking out 27 batters in 14 innings.
-He would eventually make his 2012 debut with the Tigers on September 4 against the Cleveland Indians, pitching 11/3 scoreless innings and striking out one batter.
+He made his 2012 debut with the Tigers on September 4 against the Cleveland Indians, pitching 11/3 scoreless innings and striking out one batter.
 At the major league level, he made eight appearances during the regular season and posted a 0.68 ERA.
 He had 18 strikeouts in 131/3 innings.

-Alburquerque was placed on the playoff roster for the 2012 American League Division Series against the Oakland Athletics.
-He made his first appearance of the postseason in Game 2 against Yoenis Céspedes in the bottom of the ninth with men on the corners and two out, and the game tied at four runs apiece.
-He pitched the Tigers out of the inning, inducing a ground ball back to the mound, and left the game as the pitcher of record.
+Alburquerque was on the playoff roster for the American League Division Series against the Oakland Athletics.
+He made his first appearance of the postseason in Game 2, brought in to face Yoenis Céspedes in the bottom of the ninth with runners on first and third and two out, and the game tied at four runs apiece.
+Alburquerque ended the threat, inducing a ground ball back to the mound.
 In a moment of levity, he kissed the ball before flipping it softly to Prince Fielder at first to complete the play.
 Alburquerque earned the win when Don Kelly hit an RBI sacrifice fly to right to win the game in the bottom of the inning.
 Alburquerque also pitched one scoreless inning of relief in Game 4 of the same series.
+In Game 1 of the World Series, he allowed a home run to eventual series MVP Pablo Sandoval.

 Alburquerque threw 49 innings out of the Tiger bullpen in 2013, finishing with a 4.59 ERA.
 After allowing no home runs in 2011 and 2012, he surrendered five in 2013.
 In the Tigers 2013 postseason run, he pitched in 42/3 innings, allowing two earned runs and striking out nine batters.